aryaman-2307/GPU-Accelerated-K-Means-Clustering-for-TF-IDF-Text-Embeddings/README.md

 ```
 Apple launches new AI-powered iPhone.
 Delicious recipes for homemade Italian pasta.
-Wall Street sees gains in tech sector this quarter.
+Wall Street sees gains in the tech sector this quarter.
 ```

 ---